Things to do on a Central Coast of California Road Trip – Pinnacles, Parks, Pinot, and Paddling

 California is, in my opinion, one of the best states in the United States for a road trip.
 It is the scenery, the wildlife, and, of course, the wine.
 One of the best of these road trips is California’s Highway 1 by Big Sur.

-Back in 2010, I had the opportunity to explore the North Island of New Zealand in a converted minivan that was turned into an RV.
-One of the companies, Jucy RV, which popularized those in New Zealand, has now come to my backyard in California.
-I recently had a chance to do a road trip to the California Central Coast, where I grew up, in one of their RVs.
+In 2010, I had the opportunity to explore the North Island of New Zealand in a converted minivan that had been converted into an RV.
+One of the companies, Jucy RV, which popularized the concept in New Zealand, has now arrived in my backyard in California.
+I had a chance to do a road trip to the California Central Coast, where I grew up, in one of their RVs.
 Let me introduce you to some of my favorite things to do on the Central Coast of California, including a road trip up California’s Highway 1.

 Pinnacles National Park